treeverse/lakeFS/docs/quickstart/iso_env.md

 ![Setup Done]({{ site.baseurl }}/assets/img/iso-env-example-repo.png)

 The first thing to notice is in this environment, lakeFS comes with a repository called `example` already created, and the repo’s default branch is `main`.
-If you're lakeFS installation doesn't have the `example` repo created, you can use the green `Create Repository` button to do so:
+If your lakeFS installation doesn't have the `example` repo created, you can use the green `Create Repository` button to do so:

 ![Create Repo]({{ site.baseurl }}/assets/img/iso-env-create-repo.png)